jkingportfolio/CI_PP4_Pic_Pals/README.md

 - SHOULD HAVE
 - COULD HAVE

 By taking using AGILE methodology in this project i was able to deliver a site which had all required functionality and some more.
 Due to the time limit on this project i was not able to incorporate all intial listed features, but this is where an AGILE approach is great for app design.
-The project displays this by having User stories in the Done section and the ones which decided to be left for future put in the future implementation
+The project displays this by having User stories in the Done section and the ones which decided to be left for future put in the future implementation.

+The GitHub project can be found [here](https://github.com/users/jkingportfolio/projects/8)

 ### CRUD Functionality